Pizza for Breakfast

 The next time you go to the supermarket, grab a sheet from your fridge magnetic grocery list pad.

 Write down all the ingredients you can think of that you and your family like on pizzas.
 Then try the variations with eggs instead.
 The calories and carbohydrates will be much less than regular pizza.
-Here’s a list to get you started:
+Here’s a list of egg pizza toppings to get you started:

 - Grated cheese

 - Bell Peppers

 Now, you finish the list and have fun creating your own stuffed egg pizzas.

 Here is the recipe for the stuffed veggie omelet pizza that I made: